Cubic threefolds moduli and the Monster group: Introduction

-\emph{Acknowledgements.} Gert Heckman told me about the Allcock conjecture about ten years ago.
-Although the interest remained passive on my part, we had some interesting exchanges, which I am sure helped me when things changed and I developed a more active interest in late 2022.
+Gert Heckman told me about the Allcock conjecture about ten years ago.
+Although my interest remained passive, we had some interesting exchanges, which I am sure helped me when things changed and I developed a more active interest in late 2022.
 This first led to a proof that the Deligne-Mostow 9-ball quotient has a regular neighborhood in the Allcock ball quotient which admits a reflection cover with the Bimonster as covering group.
 At the time I even believed that this would imply the Allcock conjecture, but both Gert and Daniel Allcock quickly corrected me on this.
 Subsequent correspondence with Daniel and Tathagata Basak and our getting together for a few days at Iowa State University helped me to further shape ideas.
 It was thus that the suggestion came up to extend the (considerably easier) argument for the Deligne-Mostow ball quotient to the cubic threefold 3-ball quotient.
 I am grateful to all three colleagues.

-I am also grateful to Leonard Soicher for feed-back regarding the arguments in Subsection \ref{subsect:bimonster}.
-He alerted me to an incomplete argument in the original version and his other comments helped me to improve the presentation.
+I am also and especially grateful to Leonard Soicher for feed-back regarding Subsection \ref{subsect:bimonster}.
+He alerted me to an incomplete argument in the original version and numerous other comments of his helped me to improve the presentation.
 I thank Stephen Humphries for consultation in connection with Section \ref{sect:level2}.

+I finally thank the referees for the work they did for evaluating this paper and two of them in particular for their extensive reports.
+This not only led to an improved exposition, but also prompted me to replace some arguments by better ones.

 \begin{conventions} In this paper most of our geometric objects are orbifolds in the conventional sense (of Thurston, say), but taken in the complex-analytic or complex-algebraic category.
-This notion allows for nontrivial global inertia groups, so that if $G$ is a group acting properly discontinuously on a complex manifold $M$, then the orbit space $G\bs M$ is in a natural manner a complex-analytic orbifold: if $p\in M$ and $U\ni p$ is a neighborhood of $p$ with the property that each $G$-orbit in $M$ which meets $U$, meets $U$ in a $G_p$-orbit, then the map $U_p\subset M\to G\bs M$ is an orbifold chart.
-We shall denote this orbifold by $M_G$.
+This notion allows for nontrivial global inertia groups, so that if $\G$ is a group acting properly discontinuously on a complex manifold $M$, then the orbit space $\G\bs M$ is in a natural manner a complex-analytic orbifold: if $p\in M$ and $U\ni p$ is a neighborhood of $p$ with the property that each $\G$-orbit in $M$ which meets $U$, meets $U$ in a $\G_p$-orbit, then the map $U_p\subset M\to \G\bs M$ is an orbifold chart.
+We shall denote this orbifold by $M_\G$. \nomenclature[X]{$M_\G$}{the orbifold quotient with respect to a properly discontinuous action of the group $\G$ on a manifold $M$\nomrefpage}